hawaDesai/Apply-Lightweight-Fine-Tuning-to-a-Foundation-Model1/README.md

 ## Project Title: Parameter-Efficient Fine-Tuning with Hugging Face PEFT

 ### Project Description:
-In this project, I focused on lightweight fine-tuning to modify a foundational model.
-Using the Hugging Face peft library, I implemented parameter-efficient fine-tuning (PEFT) to customize a pre-trained model.
+In this project, I focused on lightweight fine-tuning to modify gpt-2 - a pretrained foundational model from HuggingFace.
+Using Hugging Face PEFT library I fine-tuned gpt-2 model that was used for sequence classfication.

 ### Specifically, I:
 - I first loaded and evaluated a pre-trained model, then applied parameter-efficient fine-tuning to modify the model